California State Route 111: Route description

+(1) The international border south of Calexico to Route 78 near Brawley, passing east of Heber.

+(2) Route 78 near Brawley to Route 86 via the north shore of the Salton Sea.

+(3) The western city limits of Cathedral City to Route 10 near Whitewater.

+The definition omits the concurrency with Route 78 instead of duplicating that segment in the other route's definition in the code.
+And while control of the former portion of Route 111 between Route 86 in unincorporated Riverside County and the western city limits of Cathedral City has been relinquished by the state to local jurisdictions, subdivision (b) further mandates that those cities and the county must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 111".
+Subdivision (c) further permits the state to relinquish control the segment of Route 111 within Palm Springs.

-The highway begins near the Calexico West Port of Entry, where Calexico connects with the Mexican city Mexicali.
+SR 111 begins near the Calexico West Port of Entry, where Calexico connects with the Mexican city Mexicali.
 Prior to the port of entry's 2018 realignment, SR 111 directly connected to the border crossing, with northbound traffic entering from Mexican side of the border via Avenida Cristóbal Colón, and southbound traffic exiting onto Mexican Federal Highway 5.
 Since then, traffic heading to the border diverts from SR 111 onto westbound East Second Street to the port of entry's new facilities at Cesar Chavez Boulevard.
 The segment of the highway from East Second Street south to the site of the former border crossing at East First Street remains under state control, pending any relinquishment by Caltrans.

 SR 111 then intersects with SR 98 in Calexico before heading north to SR 86 in Heber.
 As SR 111 continues further north through Imperial County, it enters El Centro.
 There, it intersects with Interstate 8 (I-8), which runs east to Yuma and west to San Diego, before passing through the agricultural communities of Holtville, Brawley, Calipatria and Niland.